EL10B Course Outline

 Lecture 1 - Rules of Boolean Algebra, AND - OR - NOT gates, truth tables

-Lecture 2 - Additional boolean identities, NAND - NOR - XOR - Exclusive-NOR gates
+Lecture 2 - Boolean identities, NAND - NOR - XOR - Exclusive-NOR gates and simplification using the Rules

 Product of Sums (POS), minterms and maxterms